SpenceKonde/ATTinyCore/avr/extras/Ref_Internals.md

-# Internals and advanced functionality:
+# Internals and advanced functionality

 You can identify the core using the following: